Voting Overview

 This creates a market for votes.
 Protocols compete to attract your voting power, and you capture the value of that competition.

-Voting Power and Decay
+Voting Power and Boost

-Your voting power decays linearly as your lock approaches expiration.
+Section titled “Base Weight (veBTC Only)”Without any veMEZO, your voting power equals your veBTC weight, which decays linearly as your lock approaches expiration.
 Lock 1 BTC for 28 days, and your initial power is 1.0, decaying continuously until it reaches zero at expiration.
-This ensures active participation and prevents stale votes from dominating governance.

 To maintain your voting power, extend your lock periodically.
 See Managing Locks for details.